InfiniteSwerve/ShowMeTheTypes/README.md

 SMTT will also infer your current imports and use the specific handlers available for any libraries in your `locals()`.
 ## Coverage
 SMTT is quite fresh, and so the current coverage only includes objects that I've needed to work with directly.
-If you feel sad about any missing types, feel free to raise an issue requesting it, or even make a PR!
-Creating new handlers for types is quite straightforward.
+If you feel sad about any missing types, **feel free to raise an issue requesting it, or even make a PR!** Creating new handlers for types is quite straightforward.

-The libraries with any coverage are listed here, and you can find detailed coverage information in `handlers.py`.
+The libraries with any coverage are listed here, and you can find detailed coverage information in [handlers.py](https://github.com/InfiniteSwerve/ShowMeTheTypes/blob/17bec1c3700bc3e35dcd47b39d004b4d2d09cd6b/showmethetypes/handlers.py#L69).
 | Library | Total Coverage |
 |---------|----------------|
 | stdlib  | No             |